NYPL/metadata-documentation/workflows/remediation/restructuring.md

 1. [Move captures](/metadata-documentation/workflows/remediation/restructuring/#moving-captures) from each legacy item to the target item(s)
    1. Ensure the original order of captures is preserved
    1. If there are duplicate captures, see [Suppressing Duplicate Captures](/metadata-documentation/workflows/remediation/suppressing/#suppressing-duplicate-captures)
-   1. If captures are suppressed, contact [Interim Manager, Metadata Services](/metadata-documentation/contact/#our-team) to request assistance
+   1. If captures are suppressed, contact [Manager, Metadata Services](/metadata-documentation/contact/#our-team) to request assistance
 1. [Approve](/metadata-documentation/workflows/approvals/#approving-records) the target item record
    1. If rights are needed for the target item record, request they be added following the [rights workflow](/metadata-documentation/workflows/rights/)
       1. Include a link to the legacy record(s) if rights were assigned there